Research & Technology Development Examples of Co-Creation

 With the aim of achieving waste-free utilization of wood resources, we are developing methods for solubilizing wood under mild conditions, separating the components of wood, obtaining functional products through chemical modification, and making functional materials.
 Joint research began in 2017, and in October 2021, Daicel and Kyoto University signed a comprehensive collaboration agreement with the intention of contributing to the emergence of a low-carbon society in harmony with nature while developing new industries.
 On the Uji Campus of Kyoto University, we established the Biomass Product Tree Industry-Academia Collaborative Research Laboratory as a joint facility comprising three research institutes of Kyoto University and Daicel to promote strong joint research between industry and academia.

-Co-creation pursuing optimal production efficiency (The University of Tokyo and National Tsing Hua University, Taiwan)
+Co-creation pursuing optimal production efficiency (National Tsing Hua University, Taiwan, Kanagawa Institute of Industrial Science and Technology)

 In order to devise solutions to social issues, we are focused on co-creation with various companies and research institutes.
 Please feel free to contact us.